 St Vincent's teacher Darren Roberts with wife Samantha (bottom right) mum Michelle (top right), sister Amanda (top left), niece Alice and nephew Patrick.
-Mr Roberts will take up a teaching position in China later this year.
+Mr Roberts will take PHOTO: SUPPLIED up a teaching position in China later this year.
 Multicultural Mass a show of unity in diversity THE diverse range of cultures that make up the Catholic population in the Archdiocese gathered on July 12 for a special Multicultural Mass at St Christopher's Cathedral.
 Representatives from the Vietnamese, Filipino, Spanish, Indian, Korean and African communities attended the Mass, performing various roles in the liturgy.
 Archbishop Christopher Prowse was the main celebrant of the Mass, and was assisted by Monsignor John Woods, Korean chaplain Fr Paul Yoo, and Fr Varghese Vavolil.
 During his homily, the Archbishop urged the congregation to be grateful for the gifts God has given to the people of Australia.
 "One of the great gifts he has given us is our multicultural dimension," he said.
 "We have people from all over the world here in Australia.
 "We all have so much to learn from each other."
 While acknowledging that integrating cultures into Australian society has its challenges, Archbishop Christopher said the nation was making some progress in its embrace of multiculturalism.
 "Because we are still a young country in an ancient land, we can often be confused how the coming together of the different cultures should take place," he said.
 "Now we're starting to move towards what multiculturalism really means in Australia."
+For this to happen, he said, two particular attitudes are required.

-Members of the Vietnamese, Filipino, Spanish, Indian, Korean and African communities took part in the Multicultural Mass on July 12.
-PHOTOS: LOUI SESELJA For this to happen, he said, two particular attitudes are "We are not to laud it over each other or to dominate each "To be a true Christian mis teristic... is all about being humble missionaries of peace and love and dialogue in Australia and the world.
+"We are not to laud it over each other or to dominate each "To be a true Christian mis teristic... is all about being humble missionaries of peace and love and dialogue in Australia and the world.
 "We are missionaries of bridge building, and not the building of walls between communities or individuals." other," the Archbishop said.

 "We are to be of service to each other in the Lord Jesus.
-I think this is where the word 'Common-wealth' is understood.
+I think this is where the word 'Common-wealth' is best understood.
 "The second needed characsionary there is to be no form of violence.
 We are missionaries of mercy, we are missionaries of love, we are missionaries of bridge building, and not the building of walls between communities or individuals."